helen-li/helen-li.github.io/_projects/r-covid19mentalhealth.md

 r-covid19mentalhealth studies the impacts of COVID-19 on mental health via analyzing data from social media.

 I proposed the project idea and led a team of 4 throughout the execution process with task delegation, code cleaning, and report writing.
-After building the pipeline for scraping data across 9 different subreddit channels related to mental health, I leveraged sentiment analysis and word clouds to better understand the intensity and common trends in emotions in the that dataset.
+After building the pipeline for scraping data across 9 different subreddit channels related to mental health, I leveraged sentiment analysis and word clouds to better understand the intensity and common trends in emotions in the dataset.
 I also jumped in to fill gaps with the linear visualization aspects of the project.

 {% raw %}```#python```{% endraw %}